-The Staff is reminded that they must not bring their own tools and machinery to use in school without first consulting the Premises Officer or the Premises Assistant.
+The Staff is reminded that they must not bring their own tools and machinery to use in school without first consulting the Premises Team.

 Items such as kettles should not be in use in any other area of the school apart from the office or the staff room.